Nepal has returned to normal after the recent protests. Book your trek with confidence.

 • Stopping by the Tatopani village to dip in a natural hot spring.

-• Thrill of crossing the Thorong La Pass, which sits at an altitude of 5416m.
+• Thrill of crossing the Thorong La Pass, which sits at an altitude of 5416 m.

 • Stunning views of Annapurna II, Annapurna Chula West, Tukuche Peak, Dhaulagiri, Thorung Peak, Lamjung Himal, Annapurna IV, and Annapurna 3.